There are approximately 112 landbased aquaculture licences in South Australia.

-Primary Industries and Regions SA collects data on production returns of landbased aquaculture licence holders.
+The Department of Primary Industries and Regions collects data on production returns of landbased aquaculture licence holders.
 This is required by the Aquaculture Regulations 2016.

-Economic impact reports are written using the data collected:
+Annual economic impact reports are written using the data collected.

 Landowners are investigating if they can use rising saline groundwater to farm aquatic organisms.
 Trials growing snapper and mulloway have been successful, and interest is expanding.

 South Australian researchers are investigating if biofuels can be made from microalgae.
 Aquaculture is being used to grow microalgae for the research.